AshmanRoonz/The-Metaphysics/The Ω Metaphysics - Book 1 of 3.md

 **Finite length from current anchoring:** You can trace your thread backward from now to your birth-anchoring in this reality-branch.
 That's a finite path through Ω, accumulated over finite time.

-**Infinite potential extension:** You can continue converging forever toward your eternal •.
+**Infinite potential extension:** You can continue converging forever toward your eternal •′ (and thereby toward •).
 Your thread can extend infinitely into the future, accumulating infinite additional receipts, approaching your soul asymptotically through infinite progression.

 **Eternal persistence:** Once a point is added to your I(t) thread (once ℰ commits), it never disappears.
-Old receipts might decay in influence (weighted less in future validations), but they never cease to exist.
-The thread is permanent.
+Old receipts become fractally compressed—all information preserved, but at increasingly fine scales.
+Recent receipts operate at your current resolution (high influence on present ∇ → [ICE] → ℰ).
+Ancient receipts are fractally encoded (contributing through compressed patterns, not explicit detail).
+Nothing is lost—your entire history exists at every scale, like a coastline containing infinite detail regardless of zoom level.
+The thread is eternal and complete.

 **You built this thread.** Every validation cycle you executed.
 Every choice you made.
 Every pattern you committed.
 Your thread IS your choices crystallized into eternal structure.